Modern concrete fire pit on granite tile patio at twilight

 An apartment patio can feel like a secret garden

-Some of the most compelling outdoor spaces we found were the smallest.
-A narrow balcony with a lattice wall covered in climbing vines.
-A courtyard barely eight feet wide with a bistro table and a vertical herb garden built from reclaimed pallets.
-A tiny stoop with a bench, cushions, and a single wall-mounted lantern.
+Several of the most interesting outdoor spaces we discovered were the least likely.
+A slender balcony with a lattice partition adorned with verdant climbing vines.
+A courtyard scarcely eight feet across that has a bistro table and a vertical herb garden made of salvaged pallet wood.
+A miniature landing with a bench and cushions, as well as a single wall-mounted lantern.

-What they share is the refusal to treat small as a limitation.
-Instead, they lean into intimacy — creating an outdoor room that feels like a private retreat precisely because of its scale.
+What all these designers have in common, is the refusal to treat smallness as a limitation.
+Rather, they embrace intimacy, building an outdoor room that feels like a private retreat because of its size.

 Small Space Rule

-Go vertical.
-When you can’t expand outward, go up — pallet planters, lattice walls with vines, hanging shelves — and keep the floor clear for one purposeful seating arrangement.
+Go vertical!
+When you can’t expand horizontally, utilize pallet planters, lattice walls with vines, and hanging shelves.
+Be sure to keep the floor clear, except for one purposeful seating arrangement!

 The Framework